How To Build Credit

 Credit, better known as debt, makes the world go round; especially for Americans.
-Everything from obtaining a credit card to purchasing a new car to purchasing a new home; lenders make their lending decisions based on the credit worthiness of the borrower based on their credit scores and ratings.
+Everything from obtaining a credit card to purchasing a new car to purchasing a new home; lenders make their lending decisions based on the credit worthiness of the borrower based on their credit scores and ratings. clearly, it’s important to build credit score.

 There are different challenges for the borrower; the two main challenges are: